hmrc/property-business-api/InvestigativeNotes.md

 We may need to make similar changes to `findUrlsWith` too.

 Note: "vendor-Intent" isn't limited to request methods like "DELETE".
-We can make it string we like, e.g. "FOREIGN_PROPERTY" if we think that is more descriptive.
+We can make it any string we like, e.g. "FOREIGN_PROPERTY" if we think that is more descriptive.

 ### Alternative solution considered - Modifying GTS Header